d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 Beyond sampling configurations for new trials, we also need to decide when and for how long to run a trial.
-In practice, all these decisions are done by the `HPOScheduler`, who delegates the choice of new configurations to a `HPOSearcher`.
+In practice, all these decisions are done by the `HPOScheduler`, which delegates the choice of new configurations to a `HPOSearcher`.
 The `suggest` method is called whenever some resource for training becomes available.
 Apart from invoking `sample_configuration` of a searcher, it may also decide upon parameters like `max_epochs` (i.e., how long to train the